..

 1911 - Spain Tour

-For Easter 1911, the Corinthians sent a side to compete in the Torneo Internacional de San Sebastian.
+For Easter 1911, the Corinthians sent a side to compete in the Torneo Internacional de San Sebastian, hosted by Real Sociedad at their ground next to Ondarreta beach.
 The first match was against another touring side London Nomads, a team composed of members drawn from several Amateur Football Association clubs.
 An appreciative crowd of 3,500 saw the Corinthians win 7-0, Birks being the star with four goals.
 The Corinthians fielded a weaker side for the second game against Real Sociedad, and with the forwards missing numerous chances, they were only able to win 3-1 with goals from Young, Birks and an own goal.
-The third and last game was a return game against the London Nomads and another easy victory resulted.
+The third and last game was a return match against the London Nomads and another easy victory resulted.
 Bache hit a hat trick as the side ran out 6-0 winners.
 The Corinthians thus became the possessors of gold medals awarded at the Gran Casino de San Sebastian (a magnificent building which now serves as the city's town hall) for the winners of this tournament which also included French champions Union Sportive Tourcoing, Fortuna Vigo (now Celta Vigo) and the now defunct Gimnastica Espanola de Madrid.

 Tour Members: F.A.H.
 Henley, F.N.
 Tuff, H.A.
 Milton, I.E. Snell, M. Morgan-Owen, H.G.
 Howell-Jones, V.G.
 Thew, R.A.
 Young, H.G.
 Bache, A.H.
 Birks, A.H.G.
 Kerry, C.D.
 McIver, P.A.
 Sergeant, B.O.
 Corbett